ds5678/KeyboardUtilities/README.md

 ﻿# Keyboard Utilities

-This is a utility mod for *The Long Dark* that enables other mods to more easily use Keyboard input.
+This is a universal utility mod for Unity games that enables other mods to more easily use Keyboard and Mouse input.

 ## Special Thanks